ajobi/vue-snip/README.md

 * vertical paddings
 * fixed height / fixed min height
 * making the element a flex-item (flex-container's `align-items` defaults to `stretch`)
+* making the element height grow with the `flex-grow` in the column flex layout.

 *Note: You can still use the directive with flexbox, just make sure to change the default `align-items` / `align-self` value to `flex-start` or whatever fits your case.*